 Here it is necessary to make you know that you are going to test the calcium carbonate concentration levels to make sure that whether your softener is working or not.
 The concentration level is measured in ppm or mg/l.
 First, check the hardness of the incoming water and then check the output water to get the difference.

 If the concentration is below 60 mg/l, then the water is soft.
 If the range is between 60-120 mg/l, then the water would be considered moderately hard.
 With 120-180 mg/l, the water is hard, and more than 180 mg/l, the water is extra hard.
+Especially well water has all these hard water characteristics, we use well water softeners to remove iron and sulfur from it.

 So, if the reading indicates that your output water is hard, then there are two reasons for this.
 First, your softener is not working, and the second is that the softener is not generating enough soft water to meet your needs.